 TB BCG List of Countries plus Information (PDF, 200KB)

-Please print the Referral Form linked below and fax to the BCG Clinic 03 383 6878 (as given on form).
+Please print the Referral Form linked below and scan and email the form to email@example.com.

 The Public Health Nursing Service (PHNS) provides a school based vaccination programme for Year 8 girls and boys who have not completed the vaccinations at a General Practice.